-We are a party to a number of license agreements under which we license patents, patent applications and other intellectual property from third parties.
-We enter into these agreements to augment our proprietary intellectual property portfolio.
+We are a party to several license agreements under which we license patents, patent applications and other intellectual property to third parties.
 The licensed intellectual property covers some of our product candidates and some of the Fc engineering technologies that we use.
-These licenses impose various diligence and financial payment obligations on us.
+Some of these licenses impose various diligence and financial payment obligations on us.
 We expect to continue to enter into these types of license agreements in the future.